-A small test/experiment has been performed at the Fermilab Collider to measure charged particle and photon multiplicities in the forward direction, $\eta \approx 4.1$ .
-The primary goal is to search for disoriented chiral condensate (DCC).
-The experiment and analysis methods are described, and preliminary results of the DCC search are presented.
+A small test/experiment has been performed at the Fermilab Collider which measures charged particle and photon multiplicities in the forward direction, $\eta \approx 4.1$, with the primary goal to search for disoriented chiral condensate (DCC).
+We describe the experiment and analysis methods, together with preliminary results.